lynrco/lynr.co/README.md

   then watch for changes.
 Part of the grunt task is to generate source maps to show which .less file the styles came from.
 1. `bundle exec guard -g rspec` for Ruby spec/test running
+1. `bundle exec rake lynr:queues` for background jobs
-1. `bundle exec rake lynr:workers` for queue workers
+1. `bundle exec rake lynr:events` for event processing

 If you did the above and set up the external dependencies correctly you should now have a server up and running.
 Point a browser to